-Something else to remember here…if you do not have a great warm place to put your starts in you might want to consider a seed tray with a heated mat.
+Something else to remember here…if you do not have a great warm place (or if you typically keep your house on the cooler side) to put your starts in you might want to consider a seed tray with a heated mat.
 If you have trouble with your starts being too thin, the heated mat tray might also be helpful for you.

 Let’s put this all together now!

 Planting your starts is really as simple as you think it is!
 Place your potting soil into the pots and place the pots on a tray.
 Poke your finger into the middle of the dirt in each pot until you have a hole about an inch deep.

 Plant two little seeds in each pot and cover the seeds back up with a bit of soil.
 Plant as many pots as you will need plants…maybe a few extras just in case.
 (For advice on how many plants to plant based on how many members are in your family, check out this post!)

 This is a great project to do with your children!
 If you would like more details on how to involve children in your gardening, read this blog post about Introducing Children to Gardening.

 Give the pots a little bit of water (they will soak it up from the bottom so you can just place water in the tray to avoid over-watering your plants), and place them in a sunny, warm area.
 We have a large, heated sunroom in the front of our house that is perfect for my little plants.
 If you don’t have much space, a folding table set up in front of a sunny window will work perfectly.